Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

 1. Select **Security** and click on **Project Administrators**.

-1. Next to Advanced Security: manage and dismiss alerts, click the dropdown and select  **Allow**.
+1. Next to Advanced Security: manage and dismiss alerts, click the dropdown, and select  **Allow**.

-1. Next to Advanced Security: manage settings, click the dropdown and select **Allow**.
+1. Next to Advanced Security: manage settings, click the dropdown, and select **Allow**.

-1. Next to Advanced Security: view alerts, click the dropdown and select **Allow**.
+1. Next to Advanced Security: view alerts, click the dropdown, and select **Allow**.

       ![allow-permissions](media/last1.png)

 1. Make sure successful, a green checkmark ✅ appears next to the selected permission.

 ## Review
 In this lab you have completed the following: